John Sculley: 1993–present: tech investment

-Other
+Political activity

 Sculley went political in the early 1990s on behalf of Republican Tom Campbell, who in 1992 was running in the California Republican primary to be the party candidate for a United States Senate seat.
 Sculley hosted a fundraiser for Campbell at his ranch in Woodside.
 Sculley had become acquainted with Hillary Clinton, serving with her on a national education council.
 When Bill Clinton ran for president, Sculley supported him.
 Sculley sat next to Hillary Clinton during the President's first State of the Union address in January 1993.

 Personal life

 Sculley married Ruth, stepdaughter of PepsiCo president Donald Kendall in 1960, with whom he had two children.
 The couple divorced in 1965.
 In 1978, he married Carol Lee Adams, ex-wife of a former PepsiCo vice president, ultimately divorcing in 2011.

 In 2013, Sculley married Diane Gibbs Poli, vice president and design coordinator for Wittman Building Corporation, and they live in Palm Beach, Florida.